FAQ

 Is there a detailed map of the courses?

-Yes, every 2023 courses (exepct the 13 km) are avalaible there
+Yes, every 2025 courses are avalaible there

-how many aid stations are there on the routes
+How many aid stations are there on the routes

 My participation / Trail week-end